Mi-V-Ecosystem/mi-v-ecosystem.github.io/_docs/2-tools.md

 Please refer to the Renode documentation located in **<SC_INSTALL>/documentation/renode** folder and [SoftConsole's Documentation Renode section](https://mi-v-ecosystem.github.io/SoftConsole-Documentation/) for details on how to use Renode with SoftConsole.

+Please refer to the Renode documentation located below for details on how to use Renode with SoftConsole.

+* SoftConsole-Install-Directory/documents/renode
+* [SoftConsole's Documentation Renode section](https://mi-v-ecosystem.github.io/SoftConsole-Documentation/SoftConsole-v2021.3/using_softconsole/renode.html

 # Libero Licenses
 [Libero License page](https://www.microsemi.com/product-directory/design-resources/1711-licensing#overview)